Snipe76/IksI-Igul/README.md

 ## How to Play

+1. Choose your game mode: vs Player or vs Computer
-1. The game starts with player X
+2. The game starts with player X
-2. Players take turns clicking on empty squares to place their mark (X or O)
+3. Players take turns clicking/tapping on empty squares
-3. The first player to get three of their marks in a row (horizontally, vertically, or diagonally) wins
+4. First to get three in a row (horizontal, vertical, or diagonal) wins
-4. If all squares are filled and no player has won, the game is a tie
+5. If all squares are filled with no winner, it's a tie
-5. Click the "Reset" button to start a new game at any time
+6. Use the Reset button to start a new game anytime

+## Technical Details

+The project uses modern web technologies and best practices:

+- Vanilla JavaScript with modular code structure
+- Modern CSS features:
+  - CSS Grid for game board
+  - CSS Variables for theming
+  - Dynamic viewport units (dvh) for mobile
+  - Fluid typography with clamp()
+  - Modern animations and transitions
+- Mobile-first responsive design
+- Semantic HTML with accessibility features
+- Touch event handling with mobile optimizations

 ## Project Structure

 ```
 IksI-Igul/
 ├── css/
-│   └── style.css
+│   └── style.css      # Styles and animations
 ├── javascript/
-│   ├── game.js
+│   ├── game.js        # Core game logic
+│   ├── ai-player.js   # AI opponent logic
-│   └── version.js
+│   └── version.js     # Version tracking
 ├── index.html
 └── README.md
 ```

 ## Development

-The project uses vanilla JavaScript with no external dependencies.
+The project uses vanilla JavaScript with no external dependencies except for the confetti effect.
 The code is organized into separate files for better maintainability:

-- `index.html`: Main HTML structure
+- `index.html`: Main HTML structure with semantic markup
-- `style.css`: All styling and animations
+- `style.css`: Modern CSS with responsive design and animations
-- `game.js`: Game logic and event handlers
+- `game.js`: Game logic, event handlers, and mobile optimizations
+- `ai-player.js`: AI opponent implementation with multiple difficulty levels
-- `version.js`: Version tracking functionality
+- `version.js`: Automatic version tracking functionality

 ## Contributing